Skyvell/bmw-commision-design/README.md

 The rest of the data required for the commission calculation is pulled from DynamoDB (commission matrix and target financed sales volumes).

 #### Clawback calculation
-A clawback list from Midas, which will be used to determine if there should be any clawbacks on previously payed issued commissions.
+A clawback list will be fetched from Midas, which will be used to determine if there should be any clawbacks on previously payed issued commissions.

 ### Midas API
 **TODO - Waiting for documentation.**